We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - customer service

-We also reviewed sites such as Trustpilot and the Better Business Bureau to determine if customer complaints are plentiful and how they are handled.
+We also reviewed sites like Trustpilot and the Better Business Bureau to determine if customer complaints are plentiful and how they’re handled.

 In some instances, you may be able to get a better price for the same rechargeable hearing aids by shopping around.